axifra/Nuisance_signatures_FC/README.md

 This repository provides MATLAB scripts for our work presented in:

 A. Xifra-Porxas*, M. Kassinopoulos*, G.D.
 Mitsis, 2020.
-Physiological and head motion signatures in static and time-varying functional connectivity and their subject discriminability. bioRxiv
-* equal contribution
+Physiological and head motion signatures in static and time-varying functional connectivity and their subject discriminability. bioRxiv, * equal contribution

 # Overview of the repository